U.N. envoy calls for major Syria meeting to save truce and peace talks

 "Yes we do need certainly a new ISSG at ministerial level," envoy Staffan de Mistura said, referring to the International Syria Support Group which includes the United States, Russia, the European Union, Iran, Turkey and Arab states.

-De Mistura compared the apparently stalled political talks on Syria's future, the unraveling ceasefire agreement and the still limited humanitarian relief deliveries to the three legs of a table.
+De Mistura compared the apparently stalled political talks on Syria's future, the unravelling ceasefire agreement and the still limited humanitarian relief deliveries to the three legs of a table.

 "The level of danger to the table made of three legs - and a table of three legs is always fragile by definition - (means that help) is urgently required," de Mistura said.